shaefelinger/codepedia/src/COMMANDLINE/index.md

 ## The Nano-editor

+`nano`

-- If you are having trouble in nano and need to exit, use Ctrl + C.
+- If you are having trouble in nano and need to exit, use Ctrl + C
 - Ctrl + O saves a file.
 O stands for output.
 - Ctrl + X exits the nano program.
 X stands for exit.
 - Ctrl + G opens a help menu.